tacobayle/aviNsx/README.md

 ## Input/Parameters:

-1. All the paramaters/variables are stored in variables.tf
+- All the paramaters/variables are stored in variables.tf

 ## Use the the terraform plan to:
 - Create a new folder
-- Spin up n Avi Controller
+- Spin up n Avi Controller - count based on var.controller["count"]
-- Spin up n backend VM(s) - (count based on the length of var.backendIps)
+- Spin up n backend VM(s) - count based on the length of var.backendIps - Assign  NSXT tag
-- Spin up n client server(s) - (count based on the length of var.clientIps) - while true ; do ab -n 1000 -c 1000 https://a.b.c.d/ ; done
+- Spin up n client server(s) - count based on the length of var.clientIps - while true ; do ab -n 1000 -c 1000 https://a.b.c.d/ ; done
-- Create an ansible hosts file including a group for avi controller(s), a group for backend server(s)
-- Spin up a jump server with ansible intalled - userdata to install packages
+- Spin up a jump server with ansible intalled - userdata to install packages - VMware dynamic inventory enabled/configured
 - Create a yaml variable file - in the jump server
 - Call ansible to do the Avi configuration (git clone)